Foundation / Corporation

 -Individual research projects unless they are directly supporting a public humanities program

--Publications, or performances or presentations of works of art, unless they are essential in conveying the humanities content of the project to a non-Academic audience
+-Publications, or performances or presentations of works of art, unless they are essential in conveying the humanities content of the project to a non-academic audience

 -Projects that advocate or promote a particular political, ideological, religious or partisan point of view

-Individuals and for-profit groups are not eligible to apply for MHC grants.
+Individuals and for-Profit groups are not eligible to apply for MHC grants.
 While nonprofit organizations may collaborate informally to share grant funds, the name of only one organization may appear on the application.
 A staff member from that organization will be the lead organizer or project director.

-Applicants are strongly encouraged to submit a draft of their grant application, including proposed budget, at least two weeks prior to the deadline.
+Applicants are strongly encouraged to submit a draft of their grant application, including proposed budget, at least three weeks prior to the deadline.
 MHC staff will offer constructive feedback and suggestions on how to strengthen the application.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.